-Bleed Safe Community is a program designed to increase survivability from potentially preventable causes of death due to trauma.
-Although no formal recognition exists, the Chino Valley Fire District is working at a grassroots level to help increase our communities’ readiness and resiliency from trauma.
+Bleed Safe Community is a program designed to increase survival from potentially preventable causes of death due to trauma.
+Although no formal recognition exists, Chino Valley Fire is working at a grassroots level to help increase our communities’ readiness and resiliency from trauma.

 The Bleed Safe model allows cities, counties, and states the ability to evaluate and re-evaluate their readiness to manage trauma.
 A minimum criteria is set forth for communities to achieve Bleed Safe recognition.

 - Raising community awareness to the dangers of trauma